44 Best Hulu Documentaries to Stream Now

 Watch: Untouchable

-Using a combination of archived videos from 1991 and current day interviews, Spaceship Earth presents the world with a behind the scenes look at a ground-breaking and controversial science experiment that happened 31 years ago.
+Using a combination of archived videos from 1991 and current-day interviews, Spaceship Earth presents a behind-the-scenes look at a ground-breaking and controversial science experiment that happened 31 years ago.

 Watch: Spaceship Earth

-When you think of the creator of Batman, you probably think of Bob Kane.
-But, did you know that the beloved comic character may have another originator?
-Batman & Bill is a documentary set out to bring justice to Bill Finger, the uncredited creator of Batman.
+You probably know Bob Kane to be the creator of Batman, but the originator of the beloved comic book character may have been another “Caped Crusader.”
+Batman & Bill is a documentary set out to bring justice to Bill Finger, the uncredited innovator of Gotham’s heroic vigilante.

 Watch: Batman & Bill

-In 2009, Matt DeHart was persecuted by the American government for possessing child pornography, but DeHart claims he was framed—by the government.
+In 2009, Matt DeHart was persecuted by the American government for possessing child pornography, but DeHart claims he was framed — by the government.
+Why?
 DeHart was a “hacktivist” with a connection to the hacker group, Anonymous.
-With sensitive information and connections to the Wikileaks scandal, DeHart and his family became Enemies of the State.
+With access to sensitive information and connections to the Wikileaks scandal, DeHart and his family became Enemies of the State.
 This documentary tells their story.

 Watch: Enemies of the State